 Then, playing around with the now-valued molasses, it was discovered to be as good as sugar in baked goods, and more flavorful.

 No one knows.
 The origin of the name rum (ron in Spanish, rhum in French) is unclear.
 Historians have offered these possibilities:

 There are several types of rum, known as grades of rum, in the industry.

-The different types based on factors such as distillation technique, blending technique, alcoholic content and style preferences of the country or the individual distiller.
+The different types are based on factors such as distillation technique, blending technique, alcoholic content, and style preferences of the country or the individual distiller.
 One of the easiest differentiators to understand is aging.

 The better rums are made with high-quality molasses, which contains a higher percentage of fermentable sugars and a lower percentage of chemicals.*

 Use silver/white rum for mixed drink.
 Above, Mojitos—original, mango and lime © RA Sushi | Orlando).